The Man Warning The West: Trump Is Changing The World Behind The Scenes

 TL;DR

-• The post-war rules-based international order is collapsing as nuclear weapons become the primary source of national security for superpowers
+- The post-war rules-based international order is collapsing as superpowers increasingly act unilaterally, driven by nuclear weapons as the only true source of national security

-• Europe's economic and energy policies have severely diminished its global influence and ability to project power independently
+- Europe's economic and energy decisions have severely damaged its global influence and ability to compete in a multipolar world

 Episode Recap